drestauri/electrical-box-monitor/README.md

 IMPORTANT: The Arduino must send values for A, B, C, and D (data from analog channels 0-3) as well as S, L (status information for sample rate and average loop time) in order for the data or status GMSEC message to be sent.
-If no data or only partial data is received, it is not send.
+If no data or only partial data is received, it is not sent.
 When this code receives all 4 values, it will add it to an average running value and that average value gets sent every second so that we portray the power consumption measured over 1 second as accurately as possible rather than just the max value for that one second.
 Modify this to fit your application or for testing as you see fit.